 Another best music festival here is the Edinburgh Festival Fringe, the biggest celebration of arts and culture in the world.
 For three weeks, Scotland’s capital, Edinburgh welcomes creative energy every August.
-Thousands of performers take to plenty of stages every year across Edinburgh, which presents shows for all types of people.
+Thousands of performers take the centre stage to showcase their talents every year across Edinburgh.

-Another great attraction here is the historical walking tour where a local historian guides you through the fascinating history of Edinburgh, along with legendary heroes and notorious criminals as well as battles, which shaped the city into what it is now.
+Another great activity to see Edinburgh is the historical walking tour, where a local historian guides you through the fascinating history of Edinburgh.

 Enjoy a wonderful cup of coffee and cakes up to the traditional Scottish Haggis in Edinburgh’s cosy coffee shops.
 Edinburgh is the Mecca for Harry Potter lovers because J.K.
-Rowling wrote in a cafe here as she worked on book series of Harry Potter.
-On the Drummond and Nicolson Street, Nicolson’s Café was the restaurant where J.K.
-Rowling wrote most of her first novel of Harry Potter when she was a newly single mother.
+Rowling wrote in a cafe here as she worked on the book series of Harry Potter.

-I hope these suggested Edinburgh tourist attractions and other places to see will help you plan your trip to the capital of Scotland.
+I hope these suggested best things to do in Edinburgh will help you plan your trip to the capital of Scotland.